neelsmith/greek213/docs/syllabus/grades/index.md

 You determine your own course grade by satisfactorily completing a number of assignments in three categories:

 1. written and oral assignments for class preparation
-1. longer portfolio assignments
+1. collaborative commentary assignments
-1. work in CBL lab
+1. individual commentary topics

 All assignments will be graded satisfactory/unsatisfactory according to an explicit specification of requirements: if you complete all requirements, the assignment is satisfactory.